|

 "interior of a building" and "eerie staircase" scenes are

-descriptions of shots inside the Fillmore, which did contain a
+descriptions of shots inside the Fillmore, or more likely these are

-staircase.
-Lastly, the reference to "Fireworks over the stage"
+coverage of Jimi's death)?
+Lastly, the ABC log reference to "Fireworks

 probably refers to the climax of the Miami Pop Festival when